 Basketball, football, soccer, and skiing are common sports linked to ACL tears.

 ACL injuries often occur with other injuries.
-For example, an ACL tear commonly occurs along with tears to the MCL and the shock-absorbing cartilage in the knee (lateral meniscus).
+For example, an ACL tear often occurs along with tears to the MCL and the shock-absorbing cartilage in the knee (meniscus).

-Most ACL tears are seen in the middle of the ligament, or the ligament is pulled off the thigh bone.
+Most ACL tears occur in the middle of the ligament, or the ligament is pulled off the thigh bone.
 These injuries form a gap between the torn edges, and do not heal on their own.

 Those who have only a mild injury may notice that the knee feels unstable or seems to "give way" when using it.

 See your health care provider if you think you have an ACL injury.
-Do not play sports or other activities until you have seen a doctor and been treated.
+Do not play sports or other activities until you have seen a provider and have been treated.

-Your doctor may send you for an MRI of the knee.
+Your provider may send you for an MRI of the knee.
 This can confirm the diagnosis.
 It may also show other knee injuries.

 First aid for an ACL injury may include:

-If the foot is cool and blue after a knee injury, the knee joint may be dislocated, and blood vessels to the foot may be injured.
-This is a medical emergency that requires immediate professional help.
+Get immediate medical attention if the foot is cool and blue after a knee injury.
+This means that the knee joint may be dislocated, and blood vessels to the foot may be injured.
+This is a medical emergency.

 Use proper techniques when playing sports or exercising.
 Some college sports programs teach athletes how to reduce stress placed on the ACL.